anthony2025/roses-daycare/README.md

   * [CSS Modules][css-modules] and native CSS variables for encapsulated styles
   * Layout purely in Flexbox
   * Webpack config powered by an [nwb] boilerplate
-  * [Firebase] for a serverless database and single page hosting
+  * [Firebase] for a serverless backend and single page hosting

 ![Screenshot](/assets/screenshot.png?raw=true)